 What to do during the rainy day on Koh Samui?

-The best time to visit the Ang Thong Marine Park is from February to April.
+- Best time to visit the Ang Thong Marine Park is during February to April.

 - Songkran Days, a nationwide festival, take place every 13-15 April of each year.